neondatabase/website/content/docs/reference/glossary.md

 ### Database

 A named collection of database objects.
-A Neon project has a ready-to-use database named `neondb` which resides in the default `public` schema.
+A Neon project has a ready-to-use database named `dbname` which resides in the default `public` schema.
 A Neon project can contain multiple databases.
 Users cannot manipulate system databases, such as the `postgres`, `template0`, or `template1` databases.

 ### Database branching